Why apply for the Financial Leadership Cohort?

 The ideal candidate

-- Executive Director (or equivalent staff member position) in the role of managing your nonprofit 501(c)(3) organization’s finances without a formal finance background
+- Executive Director or senior staff member in the role of managing your nonprofit 501(c)(3) organization’s finances without a formal finance background

 - From a nonprofit organization based in Minnesota (or primarily serving Minnesota communities) with a budget size between $300,000 and $3,000,000